nguyenthevietquang07/eyes-open-dementia-care/replit.md

-# Mind Minder - Dementia Care Assistant
+# Eyes Open - Dementia Care Assistant

 ## Overview
-Mind Minder is a compassionate web application designed to help elderly people with dementia through two distinct modes: a caregiver mode for setup and an elder mode for hands-free assistance.
+Eyes Open is a compassionate web application designed to help elderly people with dementia through two distinct modes: a caregiver mode for setup and an elder mode for hands-free, AI-powered visual recognition.

 ## Project Purpose
 - **Caregiver Mode**: Create reminders and label objects/people with photos